-4.1 Provide evidence of experience and expertise in effectively operating runaway and homeless youth projects designed to prevent and end youth homelessness as described in Section IV.2.
+- 1. Provide evidence of experience and expertise in effectively operating runaway and homeless youth projects designed to prevent and end youth homelessness as described in Section IV.2.
 Content and Form of Application Submission, Project Description, Organizational Capacity.
-(0-6 points)

-4.2 If applicable, detail the scope of work to be performed, work schedules, remuneration, and other terms and conditions that define third-party working relationships with subrecipients, subcontractors, or other cooperating entities (e.g., key stakeholders as described in Section IV.2.
+(0-5 points) - 2.
+If applicable, detail the scope of work to be performed, work schedules, remuneration, and other terms and conditions that define third-party working relationships with subrecipients, subcontractors, or other paid, cooperating entities (e.g., subaward arrangements or paid third-party agreements as described in Section IV.2.
 Content and Form of Application Submission, Project Description, and Organizational Capacity) needed to successfully carry out the activities as described in this NOFO.
 If not applicable, applicants must state that no third-party agreements will be needed for the proposed scope of work.
-(0-2 points)

-4.3 Provide plans, procedures, and standards that demonstrate the ability and capacity to incorporate and manage the program administration requirements (i.e., staff safety, background checks, emergency preparedness plan, licensing requirement, training plan, governance and fiscal controls, staffing plan, technical assistance, monitoring, short-term training, combating discrimination and advancing equity, confidentiality, and equal treatment for faith-based organizations) as detailed in Section VI.2.
+(0-1 points) - 3.
+Provide plans, procedures, and standards that demonstrate the ability and capacity to incorporate and manage the program administration requirements (e.g., staff safety, background checks, emergency preparedness plan, licensing requirement, training plan, governance and fiscal controls, staffing plan, technical assistance, monitoring, short-term training, combating discrimination and advancing equity, diversity, and inclusion, confidentiality, and equal treatment for faith-based organizations) as detailed in Section VI.2.
 Federal Award Administration Information, Administrative and National Policy Requirements.
-(0-5 points)
+(0-4 points)

-BUDGET AND BUDGET JUSTIFICATION AND PLAN FOR OVERSIGHT OF FEDERAL AWARD FUNDS AND ACTIVITIES
+5. BUDGET AND BUDGET JUSTIFICATION AND PLAN FOR OVERSIGHT OF FEDERAL AWARD FUNDS AND ACTIVITIES